-Domain: E16 Measurement Event

-Range: E54 Dimension
+Domain: E16 Measurement Range: E54 Dimension

 Subproperty of: E13 Attribute Assignment.
-P141 assigned (was assigned by): E1 CRM Entity
+P141 assigned (was assigned by): E1 CRM Entity than one dimension of one object.

-Scope note: This property records the dimension that was observed in a Measurement activity.
+Scope note: This property records the dimension that was observed in a E16 Measurement Event.

-Dimension can be any quantifiable aspect of Stuff.
+E54 Dimension can be any quantifiable aspect of E70 Thing.
 Weight, image colour depth and monetary value are dimensions in this sense.
-One Measurement activity may determine more than one latter case the Physical Stuff does need to be present or extant.
+One measurement activity may determine more latter case the measured sThing does not need to be present or extant.